1. If I join one of your psychotherapy or counselling courses, what will I be at the end?

 5. Why is the course so expensive?

-Our training fees are standard for a psychotherapy course.
-We have to have very high staff student ratios to ensure we provide students with a great deal of ongoing feedback.
-This is because it is a very responsible thing indeed to work with someone’s mind.
+Our training fees are standard for psychotherapy courses.
+We have to have very high staff to student ratios in order to ensure students have a great deal of ongoing feedback.
+It is a very responsible thing indeed to work with someone’s mind.
 IATE is an independent organisation and receives no government funding or grants from higher education funding bodies.

 6. Can I get funding?